Near-term uncertainties | 29 April 2025

 The company has several ERP system renewal projects under way.
 Temporary additional costs arising from system deployments and establishing the operating model may weigh down the company’s result.

-Production costs may be increased by challenges related to employee turnover and labour availability.
+Production costs may be increased by regional challenges related to employee turnover and labour availability.

-The geopolitical situation involves continued uncertainty due to Russia’s war of aggression.
+The geopolitical situation involves continued uncertainty due to Russia’s war of aggression and the U.S. customs policy.
 The indirect impacts on overall economic activity in Finland and Sweden may have a negative impact on net sales and profit.

-The Group company Lassila & Tikanoja FM AB is a claimant and a defendant in legal proceedings in Sweden concerning unpaid receivables invoiced from a former customer of the Group.
-In June 2022, Lassila & Tikanoja FM AB took legal action in the District Court of Solna against the former customer company of L&T, demanding payment for unpaid receivables.
-At the end of the financial year, the amount of receivables on the company’s balance sheet was approximately EUR 1.5 million.
+The Group company Lassila & Tikanoja FM AB is a claimant and a defendant in legal proceedings in Sweden concerning unpaid receivables invoiced from a former customer of L&T. In June 2022, Lassila & Tikanoja FM AB took legal action in the District Court of Solna against the former customer company of L&T, demanding payment for unpaid receivables.
+At the end of the review period, the amount of receivables on the company’s balance sheet was approximately EUR 0.7 million.
 The former L&T customer company in question has rejected Lassila & Tikanoja FM AB’s claims and the payment obligation, and brought a counterclaim demanding compensation totalling approximately SEK 144 million from Lassila & Tikanoja FM AB.
 The dispute is still pending.
 Lassila & Tikanoja considers the counterclaim to be without merit and has not recognised any provisions in relation to it.

-More detailed information on Lassila & Tikanoja’s risks and risk management will be provided in the 2023 Annual Review and in the Report by the Board of Directors and the consolidated financial statements.
+More detailed information on Lassila & Tikanoja’s risks and risk management is provided in the 2024 Annual Review and in the Report by the Board of Directors and the consolidated financial statements.

 Information: